yuhanghe01/caffe_incremental_add_data/README.md

-# caffe_incremental_add_data
+# Caffe C++ implementation for adding new image data to existing LEVELDB/LMDB database
-C++ script for incrementally adding new image data to existing leveldb/lmdb database
+One excruciating experience when working with Caffe is to create LEVELDB/LMDB database.
+Traditionally, if you have to add new image data to existing databse, current method requires to create the whole database again, which is time consuming.
+For example, during my